HSLdevcom/digitransit-ui/docs/Tests.md

 Using BrowserStack
 ```
-npm run test-browserstack -- YOUR_BROWSERSTACK_USERNAME YOUR_BROWSERSTACK_KEY"
+npm run test-browserstack -- YOUR_BROWSERSTACK_USERNAME YOUR_BROWSERSTACK_KEY
 ```

 ## :warning: Known issues